 - The type collection from Selapon in Temburong, Brunei by Coode et al as described by Berg (2012)

 - A photographic record of a plant from upstream Sg Belalong taken by Jean-Yves Rasplus on 29.11.1996.
 See Ficus temburongensis, Sungai Belalong, Brunei

-- A possible record from Barito Ulu in Central Kalimantan as described by Berg (2012) with the herbarium collection shown below;
+- A probably mistaken record from Barito Ulu in Central Kalimantan as described by Berg (2012) based on the herbarium collection shown below;